MicrosoftDocs/Viva/Viva/glint/copilot/admin-enable.md

 Admins enable Copilot in Viva Glint.
 Microsoft privacy policies prohibit Copilot from being enabled by default for any User Roles.

 Assign yourself and others using Copilot to a new User Role.
 Create the new User Role with access to the Comments Report enabled.
-Add that User Role to the survey [**Reporting** page](https://go.microsoft.com/fwlink/?linkid=2285645) in **Program Summary.**.
+Add that User Role to the survey [**Reporting** page](https://go.microsoft.com/fwlink/?linkid=2285645) in **Program Summary**.

 >[!IMPORTANT]
 >Users without access to the Comment Report can’t access Copilot in Viva Glint.